validator/validator/docs/wiki/Service-»-Common-params.md

 retrieve the document but will instead emit a message indicating the document was not retrieved, along with the HTTP status code.

+### `additionalrequestheader`

+This parameter can be specified multiple times to add custom HTTP request headers when checking documents via HTTP/HTTPS.
+Each value should be in the format "HeaderName: HeaderValue".
+For example:
+`additionalrequestheader=X-API-Key: secret123` would add the custom
+header `X-API-Key: secret123` to the HTTP request.

 ## Parameters for the generic facet only

 ### `schema`